isomerpages/moe-edgefieldpri/_curriculum/Aesthetics/Events.md

 ---
 <h3>Arts Alive</h3>
 <p>Students have numerous opportunities to perform on stage to various audiences,
 like their parents and peers.
-These experiences empower students to collaborate and develop greater self-confidence.</p>
+These experiences empower &nbsp;students to collaborate and develop greater self-confidence.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Arts_Alive_1.jpg">
 </div>